-Currently, only few central banks have lending or deposit facilities that have been adapted to accommodate the requirements of Shari'ah law.
-Thus, the responses of the Islamic banks to monetary policy shocks is expected to be different from that of the conventional banks due to the nature of the Islamic banks which only deal in interest-free instruments.
-The sensitivity of the Islamic banks to monetary policy shocks can be determined by analyzing the impact of interest rate changes on the banks' financing and deposits.
+Currently, only a few central banks have lending or deposit facilities that have been adapted to accommodate the requirements of Shari'ah law.
+Thus, the responses of Islamic banks to monetary policy shocks are expected to be different from that of conventional banks because Islamic banks only deal in interest-free instruments.
+The sensitivity of Islamic banks to monetary policy shocks can be determined by analyzing the impact of interest rate changes on bank financing and deposits.
 Fundamentally, the goal of price stability is not an issue in non-interest (Islamic) banking.
 The concept of non-interest (Islamic) banking according to Islam goes beyond commerce or business.
-It is based on the principles of justice and equity.
-Thus, profit is secondary; Islamic banks try to ensure that their products conform to Shari'ah principles and this prevents the emergence of speculative demand for money.
+It is based on the principles of justice and equity, thus, profit is secondary.
+Islamic banks try to ensure that their products conform to Shari'ah principles and this prevents the emergence of speculative demand for money.